 The revision includes addition of planning parameters for Digital Terrestrial Multimedia Broadcasting (DTMB) using 7 MHz bandwidth and for DTMB-A using 8 MHz bandwidth.
 DTMB and DTMB-A systems are described in Recommendation ITU-R BT.1306-7 and in Report ITU-R BT.2295-1.

-Draft revision of ecommendation ITU-R BT.2077-1 Doc.
+Draft revision of Recommendation ITU-R BT.2077-1 Doc.
 6/128

 Real-time serial digital interfaces for UHDTV signals